 National online Visualise Your Thesis Showcase - (winning entries from participating universities: Sept - Nov 2018)

-Hone your communication skills and get the winning edge.
-Learn how to:
+Provided participants with the opportunity to hone your communication skills and get the winning edge:

 - Keep it short, sharp and to the point: Working with text